The Arccosine is the inverse of the cosine.

 Where the number argument is the value, between -1 and +1, for which you want to calculate the arccosine.

-Converting from Radians to DegreesAn example of this is given below.
+Converting from Radians to DegreesAn example of this is provided below.

-Column A of the spreadsheet below, shows examples of the Excel Acos Function, used to calculate the arccosine of different values.
+The following spreadsheet shows the Excel Acos Function, used to calculate the arccosine of four different values.

 Note that in cell A4 of the above spreadsheet, the Excel Degrees function is used to convert the calculated angle from radians to degrees.

-Further information and examples of the Excel Acos function can be found on the Microsoft Office website.
+For further details and examples of the Excel Acos function, see the Microsoft Office website.

 If you get an error from the Excel Acos function, this is likely to be one of the following: